platomav/MCExtractor/README.md

 - Ignores most false positives based on sanity checks
 - Supports certain special, fixed or modded microcodes
 - Ability to quickly add new microcode entries to the database
-- Ability to use loose patterns for debugging or future proofing
+- Ability to detect Intel Production/Pre-Production Release tag
 - Ability to analyze multiple files by drag & drop or by input path
 - Ability to ignore extracted duplicates based on name and contents
 - Reports all microcodes which are not found at the Microcode Repository Database